Your Guide to

 English Heritage siteDartmouth Royal Regatta

-One of the oldest regattas in the world, running all week from 26th–29th August.
+One of the oldest regattas in the world, running all week from 26th to 29th August.
 Sailing races, air displays, entertainment, and the famous Saturday fireworks.

 Coincides with the wedding weekendThe Dartmouth Passenger Ferry